-- 1. We promote the following "carbon neutrality" initiatives. - Reduce CO2 emissions from manufacturing by expanding the use of energy-efficient and renewable energy, developing energy-efficient technologies, and promoting recovery, reclamation, and destruction of fluorocarbons. - Reduce CO2 emissions from the use of products by promoting inverter products, improving the energy efficiency of equipment through the development of elemental technologies, converting combustion heaters to heat pump space and water heaters, and expanding energy-efficient solutions. - Disseminate refrigerants with low global warming potential, develop next-generation refrigerants, and promote recovery and reclamation of refrigerants at the time of product - Create new environmental businesses such as energy creation, and develop new technologies - 2.
-We strengthen our adaptation to climate change to minimize the impact of climate-related disasters on our business. - 3.
+- 1. We promote the following "carbon neutrality" initiatives. - Reduce CO2 emissions from manufacturing and offices by expanding the use of energy-efficient and renewable energy, developing energy-efficient technologies, and promoting recovery, recycle, reclamation, and destruction of fluorocarbons. - Reduce CO2 emissions from the use of products by promoting inverter products, improving the energy efficiency of products through the development of elemental technologies, converting combustion heaters to heat pump space and water heaters, and expanding energy-efficient solutions. - Disseminate refrigerants with low global warming potential, develop next-generation refrigerants, and promote recovery and reuse of refrigerants at the time of product disposal. - Create new environmental businesses such as energy creation, and develop new technologies for CO2 separation, recovery, and reuse. - 2.
+We strengthen our adaptation to climate change to minimize the impact of climate-related disasters on - 3.
 We identify and meet compliance obligations, including laws and regulations and the needs and expectations of interested parties. - 4.
-We promote recycling of waste and wastewater, as well as control of the amount of waste generated, in order to make effective use of resources.
-Also, we promote the substitution of chemical substances and reduction of emissions to prevent environmental pollution. - 5.
-We promote "Green Heart Factory" and "Green Heart Office" activities to realize environmentally conscious factories and offices. - 6.
-We enhance our external reputation by disclosing environment-related information to society with greater objectivity and transparency, and by proactively communicating with stakeholders. - 7.
-We promote environmental protection by working on "biodiversity protection" to protect and rejuvenate nature, as a member of the community that lives with the gifts of nature.
+We promote a circular economy to accelerate resource recycling. - 5.
+We reduce the amount of waste and wastewater generated from our manufacturing and other business activities and promote recycling.
+Also, we promote the substitution of harmful chemical substances and reduction of emissions to prevent environmental pollution. - 6.
+We promote "Green Heart Factory" and "Green Heart Office" activities to realize environmentally conscious factories and offices. - 7.
+We strive to enhance our accountability by disclosing environment-related information to society with increased objectivity and transparency, and communicating with society in an open and fair manner. - 8.
+We promote environmental protection by working on "biodiversity protection" to protect and rejuvenate nature.

-July 1, 2021 Masanori Togawa President and CEO, Daikin Industries, Ltd.
+August 1, 2024 Naofumi Takenaka Representative Director, President and COO Daikin Industries, Ltd.